LSI

 A. Oversight and Risk Mitigation

-The CTO's oversight is crucial for safeguarding the School's digital infrastructure, ensuring it remains secure, functional, and resilient to disruptions.
+The Director of Technology’s oversight is crucial for safeguarding the School's digital infrastructure, ensuring it remains secure, functional, and resilient to disruptions.
 This comprehensive approach supports the effective and uninterrupted delivery of educational and administrative services.

 The dedicated IT and AGS Team, operating under the Director of Technology, is responsible for: